How to Accurately Warehouse Reach and Frequency Data in BigQuery

 • Weekly Reach is not 9,800

-The true weekly reach could be anywhere between 5,000 (all the same people) and 9,800 (entirely different audiences).
-The platform calculates this server-side using deduplication logic that is not exposed in raw API data.
+The true weekly reach lands somewhere between 5,000 (if every viewer was the same person across both days) and 9,800 (if the audiences didn't overlap at all).
+Each platform calculates that deduplicated number server-side using logic that isn't exposed in the raw API data.

 SELECT